-Attendance % Rating Days absent Description 100% Perfect Attendance 0 This represents the best chance of success for your child 97% Secure Attendance 5 95% Improvement required 9 This represents less chance of your child succeeding as it is harder for them to make progress 90% Attendance Concern (Persistent absence) 19 85% Serious Concern 30 Serious Concern Missing this much education will seriously limit your child's success and will result in legal action
+Attendance % Rating Days absent Description 100% Perfect Attendance 0 This represents the best chance of success for 97% Secure Attendance 5 your child 95% Improvement required 9 This represents less chance of your child 90% Attendance Concern 19 succeeding, as it is harder for them to make (Persistent absence) progress 85% Serious Concern 30 Serious Concern Missing this much education will seriously limit your child's success and could result in legal action

-^{}Persistent absence is defined as: 10% or more of sessions missed (based on each pupil's possible sessions).
+\Persistent absence is defined as: 10% or more of sessions missed (19 or more days) (based on each pupil's possible sessions).
 Absences may be authorised or unauthorised.

-^{} Severe absence is defined as: 50% or more of sessions missed (based on each pupil's possible sessions).
+\\ Severe absence is defined as: 50% or more of sessions missed (based on each pupil's possible sessions).
 Absences may be authorised or unauthorised.